 - Do not walk through flowing water.
 Drowning is the number one cause of flood related deaths.
 Currents can be deceptive; six inches of moving water can knock you off your feet.

 - Do not drive through a flooded area.
 More people drown in their cars than in any other location.
 Vehicles also push water into homes and cause additional property damage.
 If you see water on the roadway, Turn around, Don’t drown.

-- Avoid already flooded areas, and areas subject to sudden flooding.
+- Avoid already flooded areas and areas subject to sudden flooding.
 It's important to keep in mind that two feet of water will carry away most automobiles.

 - If your route is blocked by floodwaters or barricades, find another route.
 Barricades are put up by local officials to protect people from unsafe roads.
 Driving around them can be a serious risk.
 If your vehicle becomes surrounded by water or the engine stalls, and if you can safely get out, abandon your vehicle immediately and climb to higher ground.